chensxb97/object_detection_chatbot/README.md

 Given the impact this recent pandemic has had on our world, we decided to create a chatbot to help both the common public and decision makers alike through the features we have implemented.

 ## Installation
 The following dependencies need to be installed before running the chatbot.
 I managed to execute the chatbot using the Anaconda Prompt on Windows OS, but feel free to use Linux/Ubuntu whichever you prefer.
-The following are items this documentation assumes you already have installed:
+You would need to have the following installed:
 - virtualenv
 - python3
 - [ngrok](https://ngrok.com/download)